-- Data submitted to LabKey Platform must be done via a secured network: - The BPH Data Platform upload facility - The secure Labkey pipeline data deposit - Any other approved tool using encrypted connection for an administrator to upload on the Platform.
+- Data submitted to LabKey Platform must be done via a secured network: - The BPH Data Platform upload facility - Any other approved tool using encrypted connection for an administrator to upload on the Platform.
 This tool must encrypt data using at least 128 AES Encryption.